 It boggles my mind that in a day and age when women are supposedly more empowered than ever, we are still convinced that the one thing we cannot do is make wise, rational decisions about what to put into our mouths.

-I'm convinced that diet culture is just society's way of shutting us up and tying us down.
+I’m convinced that diet culture is just society’s way of keeping us quiet and tying us down.
 Because guess what?

 Hungry people are not threatening.